 The electromagnetic waves spectrum stimulates the different types of cone cells from the three types S, L and M to a different degree.
-The red light stimulates the L cone cells more than the M cone cells.
-The blue light stimulates the S cone cells in the strongest way.
+Thus, the red light stimulates the L cone cells more than the M cone cells.
+On the contrary, the blue light stimulates the S cone cells in the strongest way.
 The yellow-green light provides a strong stimulation to the L and M cone cells, and a weaker stimulation to the S cone cells.
 The brain then combines the information from all types of cone cells for different wavelengths and analyzes them as different colors.

-The analyses for the activity of the three types of cones -S, L and M in the perception of colors also shows how the brain "deciphers" the colors.
-The foundation of this analysis, shown in Figure 10, was made by M. Marinov and I. Ignatov in 2008.
-However, it is not clear whether the green color we perceive is a combined effect of yellow and blue, or whether it corresponds to a wavelength of the green color from the visible spectrum.
-Our brain can register the colors, i.e. the green color as a spectrometer, with certain lengths of the electromagnetic waves.
+3.6.
+Studying the additive mixing of colors The analysis of the activity of the three types of cones - S, L and M in the perception of different colors also shows how the brain "deciphers" the different colors.
+The foundation of this color analysis, shown in Figure 10, was made by M. Marinov and I. Ignatov in 2008.
+The maximum of the spectral sensitivity of the visual analyzer corresponds to the light green color corresponds to 560 nm in spectra (Fig. 10).
+However, it is not clear whether the green color perceived by brain is a combined mixing effect of yellow and blue colors, or whether it corresponds to a wavelength of the green color from the visible spectrum.
+The human brain can register the colors, i.e. the green color as a spectrometer, with certain lengths of the electromagnetic waves.
 It can also register the green color as a mixture of yellow and blue.
-The full perception of colors by the visual analyzer cannot be defined by a spectrometer.
+However, the full perception of colors by the visual analyzer cannot be defined by a spectrometer.